"All Of Us Or None"

 Though the Archive has no space for public display, its holdings are accessible to scholars, artists, and activists.
 Major exhibitions are infrequent, but smaller displays are mounted on occasion in community and campus locales.
 A sub-collection of 5,000 duplicate posters is available for loan to community groups.
 The Archive's long-term projects include its cataloging and photographic documentation, collaborative study with historians and other scholars, producing slide-sets and digital media for teachers and research, and making its holdings accessible on the Web.
 It publishes an irregular journal, Bulletin of the AOUON Archive, discussing the work it surveys.
 Its first webpages are now visible at http://mrossman.org/posters/posterindex.html.

 The Archive's curator is Michael Rossman, a Berkeley writer and social historian.
 His books include a history of the 1960s Movement, critical studies of higher educational reform and of the early New Age movement, and an anthology of translated poetry from the Spanish Civil War.
-He is preparing a book on the political poster renaissance.
+At the time of his death, he was preparing a book on the political poster renaissance.

 3057 Peace/anti-war